 (Gertrude Stein (1874-1946), U.S. author.
 (Written 1922).
 "Didn't Nelly and Lilly Love You," As Fine As Melanctha, Yale University Press (1954).)

 The wildness and adventure that are in fishing still recommended it to me.

 (Henry David Thoreau (1817-1862), U.S. philosopher, author, naturalist.
-A Week on the Concord and Merrimack Rivers (1849), in The Writings of Henry David Thoreau, vol. 1, p.
-90, Houghton Mifflin (1906).)
+Walden (1854), in The Writings of Henry David Thoreau, vol. 2, p.
+232, Houghton Mifflin (1906).)